justinthelaw/uds-rke2/docs/UDS-RKE2.md

 - `longhorn-exemptions`
 - `rook-ceph-exemptions`

-Please see this [UDS exemptions documentation](https://github.com/defenseunicorns/uds-core/blob/main/docs/CONFIGURE_POLICY_EXEMPTIONS.md) for more details on implementation.
+Please see the [UDS exemptions documentation](https://github.com/defenseunicorns/uds-core/blob/main/docs/CONFIGURE_POLICY_EXEMPTIONS.md) for more details on implementation.